TheFlightSimsOfficial/research-labs/README.md

 ![JupyterLab](https://github.com/TheFlightSims/wsl-jupyter/blob/main/logo.png?raw=true)

+### Wanring: This project requires validation to complete.
+DO NOT install it on your system.
+Use these at your own risk!

 # The Repository

 This repository enables [Windows Subsystem for Linux](https://aka.ms/wsl) capabilities to provide Labs multi-user mode for schools, businesses, or labs.